 Cancer treatment can be expensive.
 It is often a big source of stress and anxiety for families dealing with a cancer diagnosis.
 In addition to treatment costs, many people find they have extra, unplanned expenses related to their child’s care.
 Families are encouraged to talk about financial concerns with a member of their health care team.
 Learn more about managing financial considerations in a separate part of this website.

 Caring for a child with cancer

-When your child has Wilms tumor, you may have an additional range of responsibilities.
+When your child has cancer, you may have an additional range of responsibilities.
 These may include giving medications or managing symptoms and side effects.
 However, it is important to seek help from others.
 Below are some of the responsibilities your family or friends could help with:

 Providing short-term care for your child

 Giving support and encouragement